10 Major Ports In Canada

 - Economic Contribution: The port generates significant economic activity, not only in Hamilton but also across southern Ontario, by facilitating trade and supporting the region’s industrial base.

-Trade and Connectivity:
+Trade and Connectivity

 - Great Lakes-St. Lawrence Seaway Connection: The port provides a vital maritime link between the industrial heartland of North America and global markets.
 Through the Great Lakes-St. Lawrence Seaway, it connects to the Atlantic Ocean, enabling the export of Canadian goods and the import of raw materials and finished products.